mortendk/saga11/src/content/page/frontpage/index.md

 ---
 title: It will go to eleven - just like the amp
+url: /
+image: cyber.png
+alt: "Mountains "
 teaser: I started a sensory deprivation chamber business - it involves really dark curtains, ear plugs, and a sleeping mask.
 Twitter is the rice of social media.
 If you were a member of the Bloods and became paralyzed do you then become a member of the Crips?.
 We need more werkin and less twerkin if you ask me.
 Balooby.
 INjuries always keep you OUT of things.
 Visticula.

-url: /
-image: /images/maikel-oosterink-n_-j5nounwe-unsplash.jpg
-alt: "Mountains "

 tags: []
 collection: frontpage
 layout: page/frontpage.njk
 order: 0
 menulabel: Home
 eleventyExcludeFromCollections: false
+imageX: mortendk_cyberpunk_hacker_girl_in_the_rain_with_side_cut__cute_9697cdb8-aa2b-44d1-a99f-e4d8ada676d7.png
 ---

 I started a sensory deprivation chamber business - it involves really dark curtains, ear plugs, and a sleeping mask.
 Twitter is the rice of social media.
 If you were a member of the Bloods and became paralyzed do you then become a member of the Crips?.
 We need more werkin and less twerkin if you ask me.
 Balooby.
 INjuries always keep you OUT of things.
 Visticula.